A-kly/School-Vault/PSYCH 258/Topic 9 - Conceptual Knowledge.md

 	- prototypes formed to represent the category
 	- members of a category share many attributes, and are highly differentiated from other basic categories
 		- e.g., guitar, piano
-	- shows **------- ------**: response is faster if item is preceded by a similar item
+	- shows **==priming effect==**: response is faster if item is preceded by a similar item
-		- e.g., judgments about specific apples are faster if preceded by -apple-, than by -fruit-
+		- e.g., judgments about specific apples are faster if preceded by -*apple*-, than by -*fruit*-
 	- in general, people prefer to use basic-level names for things
-	- -------- learn basic level objects first (-dogs-), before they categorize in superordinate (-animal-) or subordinate (-collie-, -hound-)
+	- ==Children== learn basic level objects first (-*dogs*-), before they categorize in superordinate (-*animal*-) or subordinate (-*collie*-, -*hound*-)

 -  **==Subordinate== level** (e.g., -*Thompson seedless*-, -*Concord*-)
 	- narrowest categories
-	- less -------- than basic categories
+	- less ==distinct== than basic categories
 		- e.g., classical guitar, folk guitar
-	- ------- prefer to use subordinate-level terms; greater expertise -> greater use of sub-subordinate terms (Johnson & Mervis, 1997)
+	- ==experts== prefer to use subordinate-level terms; greater expertise -> greater use of sub-subordinate terms (Johnson & Mervis, 1997)

 Evidence:

-- **---------- effect**: items differ in how well they represent a category
+- **==typicality== effect**: items differ in how well they represent a category

-e.g., rank order these items in their category:
+	- e.g., rank order these items in their category:

--vehicles-: car, elevator, sled, tractor, train
+		- -vehicles-: car, elevator, sled, tractor, train

--clothes-: jacket, mittens, necklace, pajamas, pants
+		- -clothes-: jacket, mittens, necklace, pajamas, pants
 - **------ -----------**: each item has at least one shared attribute with another item in the category; is a kind of typicality
 	- good members of a category share many attributes with members of the same category
 	- but share few attributes with members of other categories

 Rosch & Mervis (1975):

 - generated list of category members

-e.g., -fruit-: apple, banana, coconut, olive, orange, tomato
+	- e.g., -fruit-: apple, banana, coconut, olive, orange, tomato
 - asked participants to rate typicality of each member within category

-e.g., apple as a member of -fruit-
+	- e.g., apple as a member of -fruit-
 - others listed attributes of category members

-e.g., apple: red, sweet, crunchy, round
+	- e.g., apple: red, sweet, crunchy, round
 - strong correlations found between typicality rating and number of attributes shared by other category members

-e.g., -r- = .85 for -fruit- (also, -r- = .88 for -furniture-, -r- = .91 for -clothing-)
+	- e.g., -r- = .85 for -fruit- (also, -r- = .88 for -furniture-, -r- = .91 for -clothing-)
 - ------ ----------- is important to typicality
 - brain activity